emcall/EBMInstallGuide/installation.md

 ### c) Run *Printer Settings*

 Run the *Printer Settings* app inside the printer_settings directory, and choose the settings which match your current setup.
 If you would rather do this via terminal, you will need to manually insert a new row in the settings table via MySQL.
-Note that the only printer drivers listed by this app are ones which already exist on the machine.
-If drivers are added later, re-run the app.
+>**NOTE** The only printer drivers listed by this app are ones which already exist on the machine.
+If drivers are added later, you will need to re-run the *Printer Settings* app.

 ### d) Compile the PAC Communicator
-cd into PAC_Communicator and run
+Change directories to PAC_Communicator and run:
 ```
 qmake
 make
 ```
 This will create the PAC Communicator app under /Users/ebm.
->**Note**: The PAC Comm will crash on opening if you have not saved settings via the printer settings app (see previous step).
+>**NOTE**: The PAC Comm will crash on opening if you have not saved your settings via the *Printer Settings* app (previous step) or have not installed printer drivers (step 1.H).

 You can test the PAC Communicator in Island Mode (disconnected from PAC) via the following command:
 ```